+B. Measures Alternative to Detention

+28. With reference to the Panel's previous findings, the SPO submits that the relevant risks can only be effectively managed at the SC Detention Facilities and nothing has occurred since the previous determination warranting a different assessment.38 The SPO further submits that Mr Veseli's conduct represents such an extraordinarily heightened risk that even the standard communications restrictions and monitoring of the SC Detention Facilities are insufficient to mitigate it.39

-such an extraordinarily heightened risk that even the standard communications restrictions and monitoring of the Detention Centre are insufficient to mitigate it.36 - 30.
-When deciding on whether a person should be released or detained, the Panel must consider alternative measures to prevent the risks in Article 41(6)(b).37 Article 41(12) sets out a number of options to be considered in order to ensure the accused's presence at trial, to prevent reoffending or to ensure successful conduct of proceedings.
-In this respect, the Panel recalls that detention should only be continued if there are no alternative, more lenient measures reasonably available that could sufficiently mitigate the risks set out in Article 41(6)(b).38 The Panel must therefore consider all reasonable alternative measures that could be imposed and not only those raised by the Parties.39 - 31.
-Regarding the risk of obstructing the progress of SC proceedings and commission of further crimes, the Panel maintains its view that none of the measures foreseen in Article 41(12) could sufficiently mitigate the existing risks.40 Furthermore, the Panel finds that the measures in place at the SC detention facilities, viewed as a whole, provide robust assurances against unmonitored visits and communications with family members and pre-approved visitors with a view KSC-BC-2020-06 10 15 April 2024 36 SPO Submissions, para.
-26.
+29. When deciding on whether a person should be released or detained, the Panel must consider alternative measures to prevent the risks in Article 41(6)(b).
+40 Article 41(12) sets out a number of options to be considered in order to ensure the accused's presence at trial, to prevent reoffending or to ensure successful conduct of proceedings.
+In this respect, the Panel recalls that detention should only be continued if there are no alternative, more lenient measures reasonably available that could sufficiently mitigate the risks set out in Article 41(6)(b).
+41 The Panel must therefore consider all reasonable alternative measures that could be imposed and not only those raised by the Parties.
+42

+KSC-BC-2020-06 10 13 February 2025

+38 SPO Submissions, paras 1, 22-26.